Cray-HPE/docs-csm/operations/boot_orchestration/Compute_Node_Boot_Issue_Symptom_Duplicate_Address_Warnings_and_Declined_DHCP_Offers_in_Logs.md

 Abandoning IP address 10.100.160.195: declined.
 ```

-Notice that two different components \(identifiable by the two different MAC addresses `a4:bf:01:29:92:eb` and `a4:bf:01:2e:81:4c`\) have made DHCP requests for the IP
+Notice that two different components (identifiable by the two different MAC addresses `a4:bf:01:29:92:eb` and `a4:bf:01:2e:81:4c`) have made DHCP requests for the IP
 address `10.100.160.195`.

 `a4:bf:01:29:92:eb` is the component that owns the IP address `10.100.160.195`, while `a4:bf:01:2e:81:4c` has been statically assigned the IP address `10.100.160.195`
 in the DHCP configuration file.
 As such, DHCP keeps trying to assign it that address, but after being offered the address, `a4:bf:01:2e:81:4c` declines it because it realizes that
 `a4:bf:01:29:92:eb` already owns it.

-## Problem Detection
+## Problem detection

 There are multiple ways to check if this problem exists:

 - Ping the IP address and see if another component responds.
 Log into the component and determine its IP address.
 If it is the same as the IP address that DHCP is attempting to
   assign, then this issue does exist.
-- Check the Address Resolution Protocol \(ARP\) cache using the `arp` command.
+- Check the Address Resolution Protocol (ARP) cache using the `arp` command.
 Because it is a cache, it is possible that IP addresses can age out of the cache, so the IP address
   may not be present.
 If the address that is failing to be assigned is in the ARP cache, and it is assigned to a node with a different MAC address, then that is confirmation that
   this problem has occurred.